adjust/smart_banner_sdk/README.md

 Shows smart banner.

-**Important**: if your web application is a single page application (SPA) you should call this method after navigation happen and current page URL changed.
-This forces the SDK read the updated URL of the page in order to SDK properly find suitable banners for the current page or use updated GET parameters when it builds a tracker link with a [dynamic deeplink](#dynamic-deeplinks).
+**Important**: If your web application is a single page application (SPA) you should call this method after navigation happens and current page URL changes.
+This forces the SDK to read the updated URL of the page and the SDK can find suitable banners for the current page or use updated GET parameters when it builds a tracker link with a [dynamic deeplink](#dynamic-deeplinks).

 ```js
 AdjustSmartBanner.show();